Reproducing research

 The ability to verify results by re-doing experiments (observational, physical or computational) is fundamental to science.
 This page discusses how LABDRIVE supports this.

-A discussion of the reproducibility of research referencing an NSF study make the point that one must distinguish between reproducibility, which is the ability to duplicate results using the same raw data (and procedures) whereas replicability is the ability of a study to duplicate results with newly collected data.
-Other, finer grained, definitions have also been proposed, particularly for medical and social science studies.
+A referencing an make the point that one must distinguish between reproducibility, which is the ability to duplicate results using the same raw data (and procedures) whereas replicability is the ability of a study to duplicate results with newly collected data.
+Other, have also been proposed, particularly for medical and social science studies.

-As noted below, the Provenance Information of a Data Object is extremely important in terms of providing details of how that Data Object has been created - including what inputs, processes and parameters have been used.
+As noted below, the n of a Data Object is extremely important in terms of providing details of how that Data Object has been created - including what inputs, processes and parameters have been used.

 LABDRIVE supports reproducibility, as defined as the ability to duplicate results using the same raw data and procedures, by being able to preserve: